-Complaints are responded to in a timely manner.
-Complaints that are not resolved are elevated to disputes and are being addressed via the dispute resolution process established at Indicator 1.6.2.
-(Adapt IGI 1.6.2, 2.6.2, 4.6.2)
+Complaints\ are responded to in a timely manner\.
+Complaints\ that are not resolved are elevated to disputes\ and are being addressed via a dispute resolution process established at Indicator 1.6.2.

+FSC recognizes that The Organization\ may not have control over statutory or legal\ matters, or may not be directly involved in a dispute\ regarding the Management Unit\ especially on Crown land\.
+In these cases, it would be reasonable for The Organization\ to work within its sphere of influence\ to encourage parties, where appropriate, to work together to resolve the dispute\.

+1.6.4 An up-to-date record of complaints\ and disputes\ is maintained and includes:

+- 1. Steps taken to resolve complaints\ and disputes\; - 2.
+Outcomes of all complaints\ and dispute resolution processes;

+3. Fair compensation\ to local communities\ and individuals with regard to the impact of management activities\ of The Organization\, if applicable.

-- 1.6.4 An up-to-date record of complaints and disputes is maintained and includes: - 1.
-Steps taken to resolve complaints and disputes; - 2.
-Outcomes of all complaints and dispute resolution processes, including fair compensation to workers, local communities and individuals when applicable; and - 3.
-Unresolved disputes, the reasons they are not resolved, and how they will be resolved.
-(Adapt IGI 1.6.3, 2.6.3 and 4.6.3) - 1.6.5 Operations cease in areas where disputes of substantial magnitude related to applicable laws or customary law, or to the impacts of management activities on local communities or Indigenous Peoples exist.
-Dispute with workers or with affected stakeholders do not required a cease of operation from this standard, unless prescribed by applicable laws.
-(Adapt IGI 1.6.4, 4.6.4) - 1.7 The Organization shall publicize a commitment not to offer or receive bribes in money or any other form of corruption, and shall comply with anticorruption legislation where this exists.
-In the absence of anticorruption legislation, The Organization shall implement other anticorruption measures proportionate to the scale and intensity of management activities and the risk of corruption.
-(New) - 1.7.1 A policy is implemented that: - 1.
-Includes a commitment not to offer or receive bribes of any description; - 2.
-Meets or exceeds related legislation;
+4. Unresolved disputes\, the reasons they are not resolved, and how they will be resolved.

+1.6.5 Operations cease in areas where disputes of substantial magnitude\ related to applicable laws\ or customary law\, or to the impacts of management activities\ on local communities\ or Indigenous Peoples\ exist.

+This indicator does not require operations to cease for a dispute\ with affected stakeholders\, unless prescribed by applicable laws\.

+1.7 The Organization\ shall publicize a commitment not to offer or receive bribes in money or any other form of corruption, and shall comply with anticorruption legislation where this exists.
+In the absence of anticorruption legislation, The Organization\ shall implement other anticorruption measures proportionate to the scale\ and intensity\ of management activities\ and the risk\ of corruption.
+(New)

+FSC-STD-CAN-01-2022-SLIMF EN

+THE FSC FOREST STEWARDSHIP STANDARD FOR CANADA FOR SMALL-SCALE, LOW INTENSITY AND COMMUNITY FORESTS

+A policy is implemented that:

+- 1. Includes a commitment not to offer or receive bribes of any description; - 2.
+Meets or exceeds related legislation.

+A policy is implemented that:
-3. Is publicly available at no cost.
-(Adapt 1.7.1, 1.7.2, 1.7.3)

-- 1.7.2 Bribery, coercion and other acts of corruption do not occur.
-(Adopt IGI 1.7.4) - 1.7.3 Corrective measures are implemented if corruption does occur.
-(Adopt IGI 1.7.5) - 1.8 The Organization shall demonstrate a long-term commitment to adhere to the FSC Principles and Criteria in the Management Unit, and to related FSC Policies and Standards.
-A statement of this commitment shall be contained in a publicly available document made freely available.
-(C1.6 V4) - 1.8.1 A publicly available statement, endorsed by The Organization, the forest owner and/or an individual with authority to implement the statement, demonstrates a long-term commitment to responsible forest management practices consistent with FSC Principles and Criteria and related Policies and Standards.
-(Adapt IGI 1.8.1)
+- 1. Includes a commitment not to offer or receive bribes of any description; - 2.
+Meets or exceeds related legislation; and - 3.
+Is publicly available\ at no cost. - 1.7.2 Bribery, coercion and other acts of corruption do not occur. - 1.7.3 Corrective measures are implemented if corruption does occur. - 1.8 The Organization\ shall demonstrate a long-term\ commitment to adhere to the FSC Principles\ and Criteria\ in the Management Unit\, and to related FSC Policies and Standards.
+A statement of this commitment shall be contained in a publicly available\ document made freely available.
+(C1.6 V4) - 1.8.1 A publicly available\ statement, endorsed by The Organization\, the forest owner and/or an individual with authority to implement the statement, demonstrates a long-term\ commitment to responsible forest\ management practices consistent with FSC Principles\ and Criteria\ and related Policies and Standards.

-PRINCIPLE 2: WORKERS' RIGHTS AND EMPLOYMENT CONDITIONS
+PRINCIPLE 2: WORKERS'\ RIGHTS AND EMPLOYMENT CONDITIONS

-The Organization shall maintain or enhance the social and economic wellbeing of workers.
+The Organization\ shall maintain or enhance the social and economic wellbeing of workers\.
 (New)